 - Only 4x4 vehicles are allowed because of sandy roads

 - No choice of accommodation in the park; no budget or upmarket options

 Tembe's elephants are acknowledged giants.
 The bulls are huge in size and their tusks are phenomenal.
-The hide at the waterhole is the best place to sit and watch these giants coming and going.
+The wildlife shelter at the waterhole is the best place to sit and watch these giants coming and going.
 All other major safari animals are present, but big cat sightings are hit-and-miss.

 Tembe Elephant Park is a critical part of a planned transfrontier park on KwaZulu-Natal's northern border with Mozambique and Swaziland.
 It protects a tract of very rare sand forest, home to many birding specials.
-Other habitats include thick woodland, wetlands and verdant pans.
+Other habitats include thick woodland and wetlands.